This page is for plugin version 3.X.X and higher. If you use a version 2.X.X, please read the page Room Architecture instead.

 For example, you could have a NavMesh Bounds Volume and a Post Process Volume.
 Making them the size of the room bounds might be tedious when doing it for many room levels.

 This button will help you doing it automatically for all the selected volumes.
-You can also specify some margins to add on each side of the room with the Margins field beside the button.
+You can also specify some margins to add on each side of the room with the Margins

 (you can specify the default margins in the plugin's editor settings)